chef-boneyard/chef-web-docs-2016/step_actions_webui/step_actions_webui_switch_orgs.rst

 ..
 This is an included how-to.

-You can switch between organizations in a similar manner to management console to see actions for a particular organization.
+You can switch between organizations in a similar manner to the |webui| management console to see actions for a particular organization.

 To switch organizations: